January 8 in Pop Culture History

 1987 – Dow Jones closed above 2,000 for 1st time (2,002.25)

-2002 – President George W. Bush signs into law the bi-partisan No Child Left Behind Act.
+2002 – President George W. Bush signed the bi-partisan No Child Left Behind Act into law.

 2001 – #1 Hit January 8, 2011 – January 28, 2011: Bruno Mars – Grenade